Introduction

 If you don't have Cargo installed yet, you can install it with Rustup.
 It comes with Rust and its toolchain—how convenient!

-To install, build, and serve the manual easily, try running:
+To install, build, and serve the manual easily with just, try running:

 If that doesn't work, try building and running the manual manually.